Getting eaten up by mosquitoes in Raleigh? Call Clegg’s!

-Are you fed up with the mosquitoes in Raleigh?
-It can seem like every time you step outside a pesky mosquito is waiting to bite you.
+Are you fed up with the mosquitoes in Raleigh, NC?
+It can seem like every time you step outside your home a pesky mosquito is waiting to bite you.
 If you are tired of being chased out of your own backyard by these blood-suckers, give Clegg’s a call today.
 For over 50 years, our team has helped our friends and neighbors in North Carolina with effective mosquito extermination services.

-A mosquito infection can be a nightmare for homeowners; the insect takes away people’s ability to go enjoy outdoor activities such as grilling out and doing yard work.
+A mosquito infestation can be a nightmare for homeowners; the insect takes away people’s ability to go enjoy outdoor activities such as grilling out and doing yard work.
 Mosquitoes naturally thrive in the warm and humid climate here in North Carolina; it is not uncommon for homeowners in this area to experience an infestation.
 Additionally, rain and flooding can bring a surge of mosquitoes to your area.
 Many parts of Raleigh and the Triangle of North Carolina often experience an increased mosquito population after large storms.
 Another reason to dread the hurricanes in North Carolina (not to be confused with the Carolina Hurricanes in PNC Arena who we cheer on every year).

 Where do mosquitoes go in the winter?